 Our day at Charlottesville began with lunch under the blue top of the Nationwide trailer.
-Soon Danica showed up for photos and a Q & A. In addition to racing, Danica loves Yoga, exercise and cooking.
-She has a new cook book featuring her own recipes and calls it her health and wellness book.
+Soon Danica showed up for photos and a Q & A. In addition to racing, Danica loves Yoga, exercise, and cooking.
+She has a new cookbook featuring her recipes and calls it her health and wellness book.
 Danica also owns a winery in Napa Valley.
 Her high-end red wine is available now, and the white is coming soon.
-It was just the next Monday after I met her that the Napa Valley fire broke out in California, and threatened her winery while destroying some others.
-As a native Californian I’m familiar with that area, and was pleased to learn that her winery did survive.
-I just learned that we will be having our Outdoor Writers conference in that area in May, so I hope to go there in person.
+The following Monday after I met her, the Napa Valley fire broke out in California and threatened her winery while destroying some others.
+As a native Californian, I’m familiar with that area and was pleased to learn that her winery did survive.
+I just realized that we would be having our Outdoor Writers conference in that area in May, so I hope to go there in person.

 I was able to ask Danica how she felt about being the only woman racing in NASCAR.
-She replied “I’ve never known anything else” and continued by saying “I enjoy being different but it’s like a double-edged sword.
+She replied, “I’ve never known anything else,” and continued by saying, “I enjoy being different, but it’s like a double-edged sword.
 If I have a good race or a bad one, people are always paying attention.”
 She likes standing out and said she is one in a million rather than one of a million.
 And yes, she said she does have a hit list that consists of a few people she dislikes or may even hate, and then she laughed.
-Most of those people usually drive cars around her, and some of them work at taking her out.
-Looking back at some of my tournaments there were a few that would have liked to take me out.
+Most of those people usually drive cars around her, and some work to take her out.
+Looking back at some of my tournaments, a few would have liked to take me out.
 Thankfully there are limitations on how close they can get to your boat.
-In bass tournaments they can take you out by catching your fish, which I suppose is a lot less violent!
+In bass tournaments, they can take you out by catching your fish, which I suppose is a lot less violent!

 Just the Beginning:

 Speaking of being taken out, there is still so much to share about Dale Jr and others, and I will continue with more on that next time.
-Meanwhile, the new NASCAR season begins with the Daytona 500 on Sunday, February 18th at 2:30pm ET.
-I have to decide if I still want to watch the race without Dale Jr. and Danica, or go fishing.
-Oh that’s right; I still have cousins to watch and a new Nationwide driver, Alex Bowman #88, who I will share some behind the scene tidbits on next time.
+Meanwhile, the new NASCAR season begins with the Daytona 500 on Sunday, February 18th at 2:30 pm ET.
+I have to decide if I still want to watch the race without Dale Jr. and Danica or go fishing.
+Oh, that’s right; I still have cousins to watch and a new Nationwide driver, Alex Bowman #88, who I will share some behind-the-scenes tidbits with next time.